Hritikpaliwal/Master_SQL/readme.md

-Got it!
-Here's a revised README file tailored for an SQL learning repository:

----

 # SQL Learning Journey

 Welcome to my SQL Learning Journey repository!
 This repository is dedicated to documenting my progress and daily updates as I enhance my SQL skills.
 The resources and exercises included are intended to support others in their SQL learning endeavors.